Large Pre-Training Datasets Don't Always Guarantee Robustness after Fine-Tuning: Introduction

-Our experimental results show that models pre-trained on larger and more diverse datasets demonstrate superior robustness on the OOD datasets and accuracy on ImageNet-1K.
-However, fine-tuning causes performance drops on ImageNet-1K, which we find is aligned with the distance between the pre-training dataset and the downstream dataset, as measured by Optimal Transport Dataset Distance (OTDD)~\citep{alvarez2020geometric}.
-The combination of Model Soup~\citep{wortsman2022model} with regularization-based continual learning methods achieves the best performance in the benchmark, while linear probing performs the best when using LAION-2B pre-trained models.
-Furthermore, our findings indicate that continual learning methods not only mitigate catastrophic forgetting related to the pre-training dataset but also enhance robustness when compared to standard fine-tuning.
-This improvement is attributed to leveraging the distributional properties of both pre-training and downstream datasets.
-Interestingly, pre-training on LAION-2B, despite its size and diversity, does not always yield the best results when fine-tuned on downstream tasks, suggesting that starting with large, rich datasets may not always be the optimal approach for preserving robustness.
+Interestingly, pretraining on LAION-2B, despite its size and diversity, does not always yield the best results when fine-tuned on downstream datasets, suggesting that starting with large, rich datasets may not always be the optimal approach for preserving robustness, especially when the downstream dataset size is small.
+This problem occurs in the LAION-400M pretrained model, but not in the LAION-100M pretrained model.
+Our experimental results also show that the combination of regularization-based continual learning methods with model soup~\citep{wortsman2022model} achieves the best performance in the benchmark, while linear probing performs the best when using LAION-2B pretrained models.
+Furthermore, our findings indicate that continual learning methods not only mitigate catastrophic forgetting related to the pretraining dataset but also enhance robustness when compared to standard fine-tuning.
+This improvement is attributed to leveraging the distributional properties of both pretraining and fine-tuning datasets.

 In summary, the contributions of this paper are four-fold: